 No particular brand of hardware or software is required for any law school purpose.
 For typical law school tasks, such as writing papers, taking notes, using email, and the like, almost any personal computer will suffice.
 The main campus tech support staff is able to offer the most help to students with a laptop that was bought through the campus laptop purchase program (NB: laptop computers are required for undergraduates--they are not required for law students, but law students may choose to use campus purchasing options).

-Finally, even though the campus is predominantly PC-oriented, and even though a majority of law students use PCs, a substantial number use Macs without difficulty.
+Finally, even though the campus is predominantly PC-oriented, a substantial number use Macs without difficulty.
 Many use other PC brands besides Dell and Lenovo as well.